alzzndro/ACRIMS2.0/README.md

 # Description

 This project is for our School's Room and Instructor Monitoring System.
-Currently, the school utilizes paper-based monitoring and manually inputting it through a spreadsheet.
+Currently, the school utilizes a paper-based monitoring and manually inputting it through a spreadsheet.
-This method makes it more inefficient and more prone to errors, whether human-errors and digital-errors.
+This method makes it more inefficient and more prone to errors, whether human-errors or digital-errors.

 Our web-app solve that problem by digitalizing the form and making a centralized dashboard that an admin can oversee.